vdespa/postman-quick-reference-guide/docs/cheatsheet.rst

 The code snippets can be used ofr working with variables in scripts (pre-request, tests).

+Learn more about the different variables scopes in this `tutorial <https://medium.com/@vdespa/demystifying-postman-variables-how-and-when-to-use-different-variable-scopes-66ad8dc11200>`_.

 Getting variables in the Request Builder
 ----------------------------------------